ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Chasing the drama of a spring tide
   I hurried and lengthened my stride
   The waves were spectacularly high
-  Salty spray cascaded from the sky.
+  Salty spray fell from the sky.

   Yet it was the light bathing the coast that had me returning again and again